TwilioDevEd/chat-quickstart-android/README.md

 Now that the Twilio Function is set up, let's get the starter Android app up and running.

+### Warning!

+NOTE: You should not use Twilio Functions to generate access tokens for your app in production.
+Each function has a publicly accessible URL which a malicious actor could use to obtain tokens for your app and abuse them.

+[Read more about access tokens here](https://www.twilio.com/docs/api/chat/guides/identity) to learn how to generate access tokens in your own C#, Java, Node.js, PHP, Python, or Ruby application.

 ## Configure and Run the Mobile App

 Once the app loads, you should see a UI like this one: